afiqzak/AidFlow/README.md

 **EXTRA**
 -"git branch -r", to view all branches in remote repository

-# main BRANCHE IS ONLY TO MERGE THE PARTS THAT HAS BEEN FINALISED
+# main BRANCH IS ONLY TO MERGE THE PARTS THAT HAS BEEN FINALISED